 Softballs/Gear Specifications -

-Each coach must submit a Code of Conduct.
+The manager of each team must submit a Code of Conduct Opens in New Window listing all team coaches with signatures.
 The Head Coach must be at least 18 years old.
-All coaches are required to submit an electronic Code of Conduct by the deadline listed for the league.
-If adding coaches mid-season, please contact the Youth Sports Office for direction.
+All coaches are required to check in at the League Office at the fields to drop off their Code of Conduct (along with the roster) on their first game day.
 The Head Coach is responsible for keeping their coaches, players, and fans in good conduct.
 JCPRD does not tolerate taunting, cursing or any other unsportsmanlike conduct.
 Any type of inappropriate behavior by a coach, parent, or player could result in disciplinary action as deemed necessary by JCPRD.
 Officials reserve the right to warn, penalize, and/or eject players, coaches, and/or spectators who are in violation of the JCPRD Code of Conduct.
 Please remember that this is a youth sports league, we are all here to present a positive example of sportsmanship and leadership to impressionable youth.

 Interaction with Opponents